This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Scoliosis

-A back brace is a common treatment.
-It supports the spine when the muscles cannot and encourage normal growth.
-When the curvature is severe or is impairing a child to a severe degree, surgery may be used to insert a metal rod that straightens the spine.
+A back brace is a standard treatment.
+It supports the spine when the muscles cannot and encourages normal growth.
+When the curvature is severe or causes significant impairment, surgery may be used to insert a metal rod that straightens the spine.

 The Importance of Monitoring Orthopedic Health and Using Treatments